antifragile-systems/antifragile-infrastructure/README.md

-# An :hatching_chick: antifragile :earth_americas: web :office: infrastructure as code
+# An :hatching_chick: antifragile :office: infrastructure as code

 ### How to use
 Clone the GitHub repo